Academic Calendar 2024-2025

 Offering Faculty: Smith Engineering

-APSC 221 Economic And Business Practice Units: 3.00
+APSC 221 Economic and Business Practice Units: 3.00

 Requirements: Prerequisites: Corequisites: Exclusions: APSC 321, COMM 244